brayvid/newsbot/README.md

 # NewsBot

 This Python script fetches the latest Google News RSS headlines for a user-supplied list of topics and sends a nicely formatted email digest.
-It uses Google Gemini to prioritize headlines.
+It uses Google Gemini to prioritize headlines and avoid duplicates with a history file.
 Designed to run daily using `cron` on any Unix-based system.

 ---